k1LoW/httpstub/README.md

 httpstub provides router ( `http.Handler` ), server ( `*httptest.Server` ) and client ( `*http.Client` ) for stubbing, for testing in Go.

+There is an gRPC version stubbing tool with the same design concept, [grpcstub](https://github.com/k1LoW/grpcstub).

 ## Usage

 ``` go